1. How can I determine if a course I want to take elsewhere is equivalent to a Baylor course?

 3. If a course I intend to take IS found using the Equivalent Course Tool (ECT), do I need to submit an Equivalent Course Request (ECR) in order to take the course?

 No. Once you have found the course you intend to take using the Equivalent Course Tool, you should use the print feature to print a copy of the equivalency for your records.
 Before enrolling in the course, however, you need to make sure that you have read all transfer credit policies carefully to ensure that you are eligible to complete any additional transfer courses.

-3. What do I do if a course I want to take IS NOT found using the Equivalent Course Tool?
+4. What do I do if a course I want to take is NOT found using the Equivalent Course Tool?

-If the course you want to take does not appear, you may submit questions online to the Undergraduate Admissions office at: baylor.edu/admissions/ask.
+If the course you want to take does not appear, you may submit questions online to Undergraduate Admissions at: baylor.edu/admissions/ask.

 Courses taught electronically or in hybrid (meaning partly electronic or partly face-to-face) format are acceptable provided that they meet all other expectations with regard to the course characteristics used to determine equivalencies (see question #5).